syndit/com.synditcorp.ruleengine/README.md

 The Engine's footprint is quite small.
 Use as many implementations of the Engine as needed in your organization.
 For instance, one instance can be used in an application for processing complete business rules with another instance in a different application providing simple rules for UI control.

+## Performance

+### Thread safe

+It takes time to parse rule documents, but the RuleDocument object is thread safe, so instances can be stored in application cache.
+Do not store a RuleEvaluator object instance as it is not thread safe.

-## Expressions
+### Expressions

-MVEL is the expression language used by the Engine (you can change if you want).
-At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory and reset after each request.
+MVEL is the expression language used by the Engine.
+At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory for a given transaction's processing and, be sure to reset if variables need to be refreshed between calls.
+But, Rule Evaluators are not thread safe so be mindful of this when saving an object instance.

 ## Logging